Apex-94/AnonSend/README.md

 ```
    save and close the file when you are finished
  13.Link the above file

     `sudo ln -s /etc/nginx/sites-available/yourproject /etc/nginx/sites-enabled`

     `Test Nginx config `

     `sudo nginx -t`

    If no errors restart the server by typing
    sudo systemctl restart nginx
  14.Now we need to traffic are contents to port 80 insted to 8000'
    Delete the previously created open port
     `sudo ufw delete allow 8000`
     Allow Nginx full control
     `sudo ufw allow 'Nginx Full'`

-    Configuration of SSl
+   Configuration of SSL
   1.